 5. One can find affordable accommodation facilities as the cost of living is comparatively low here.

 As discussed earlier, the country offers several advantages to all medical aspirants.
 Besides those, you will be granted an education that is of high quality along with a safe surrounding.
 Moreover, the degree that you will achieve after completing the course, is accepted globally which means you can practice or run a clinic in any part of the world.
 The universities have world-class infrastructure in terms of faculty, equipment and laboratories; the faculty is constituted by highly qualified professors and doctors.
-The country aims for the all-round growth of the individual as a doctor.
-Hence it provides a hands-on training and practice compulsorily to its students.
+The country aims for the all-around growth of the individual as a doctor.
+Hence it provides hands-on training and practices compulsorily to its students.

-To obtain accurate information about the admission dates in various institutes in Philippines as well as the right application procedure, you need the help of a professional.
-Thus should you decide to study MBBS in Philippines, contact Pice Educare, one of the leading education consultants in India.
+To obtain accurate information about the admission dates in various institutes in the Philippines as well as the right application procedure, you need the help of a professional.
+Thus should you decide to study MBBS in the Philippines, contact Pice Educare, one of the leading education consultants in India.

 AMA College of Medicine

 The best choice for studying MBBS in the Philippines